Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Getting_Started.md

 rainbowSDK.start();
 ```

-If you don't have valids application `id` and `secret`, you can simply let this two properties blanks such as in the following
+If you don't have valids application `id` and `secret`, you can create it with the rainbow-cli (github) tool.
+They are mandatory.

 For our HelloWorld application, you have just to replace the credentials by your owns.
 Others parameters can stay unchanged.